Top 10 Q & A

 A: Unfortunately, dogs (or any other domestic animals) are not allowed on the farm.

-Q: Is it possible to picnic on-site ?
+Q: Is it possible to have a picnic on-site ?

-A: Absolutely!
-Many picnic tables are available at the main observation area.
-Your admission ticket gives you access to the picnic area with a panoramic view of the female pastures and surrounding mountains.
+A: Absolutely !
+Picnic tables are available at the main observation area and at the interpretive marsh area during summer and fall.
+Your admission ticket gives you access to the picnic areas with panoramic views of the surrounding mountains and landscape.
+Picnic tables remain in place until frost sets in !

 Q: Do you have a restaurant or bistro on-site?